nowling-lab/TanoaPeakSimulator/README.md

 ---

 Note: In depth Tanoa notes on the processes of what tanoa does and why can be found here, in the docs folder,
-    or in the respective guides for call peak or generate peaks
+    or in the respective guides for call peaks or generate peaks